BerndFranzen/Lite-HAMMR/README.md

   - all mods that have a speed secondary attribute have been calibrated to that a total of (5) times speed has been added.
 * Ahsoka Tano
   - has got a full MMScore of 150, but:
-    - the MMSCore only matches the (A)ll meta, not the Top-100 guilds
+    - the MMScore only matches the (A)ll meta, not the Top-100 guilds
 * Rey
   - only has an MMScore of 80, because:
     - the mod applied on the Receiver slot does currently not follow the Meta and should have either Health or Speed as primary attribute
     - several mods only show less than (5) rolls on speed, so I should also see if I can replace them by suitable mods with better speed or calibrate them to get additiona rolls
+* Darth Vader
+  - only has an MMScore of 30, because:
+    - the mod sets applied overall do currently not follow the Meta and should be Critical Damage and Potency
+    - the mods applied on 4 slots either do not have the right primary attributes or are not from a Critical Damage mod set

+So, that gives me lists of characters to work on so that the actual mods applied reflect what is recommended through the Meta.

 PREREQUISITES
 =============